Here are four important things you need to know about independent contractors and 1099 taxes before you file your 2020 tax forms.

 Don’t Wait Until the Last Minute

 Thirdly, what are you waiting for?
 As an employer, many forms can be filled out as early as the fourth quarter.
 With the IRS, you don’t want to miss any deadlines or have errors occur.
 1099 taxes are complicated.
 Be smart and get an early start.
 Help support the process and avoid penalties by filling forms early and without errors.
-Currently, the IRS filing deadline is April 15th, 2021.
+Currently, the IRS filing deadline has been extended to May 17, 2021.

 How to File Your 1099 Taxes